-The drawbars on a console Hammond or the clonewheels can be a source of much confusion.
-They are also sometimes called tonebars, and they are used to shape the sound.
+The drawbars on a console Hammond (B3, C3 or A100 and variants) and the clone wheels can be a source of much confusion.
+They are also sometimes called tone bars, and they are used to shape the sound.

 Each drawbar is marked with a number in feet.
 As an example, the first (brown) drawbar is marked 16′.
 This terminology is borrowed from pipe organ technology, where this number actually describes the length of the pipe that is used to get a certain tone.

-On a console, you will have 5 groups of drawbars, two for the lower manual and two for the upper manual, each of which consist of 9 drawbars, and one for the bass, which has two drawbars.
+On a console, you will have five groups of drawbars, two for the lower manual and two for the upper manual, each of which consist of none drawbars, and one for the bass, which has two drawbars.

-There are three different colors on the drawbars, brown, white and black.
+There are three different colours on the drawbars, brown, white and black.

 The brown drawbars are the two ones to the left, and these produce harmonics below the fundamental tone.
 The first brown Drawbar is the sub-octave of the fundamental Drawbar.
 It is “one octave” lower in sound.
 The second brown drawbar is the “sub-octave” of the third harmonic.
 Pulling the brown drawbars makes the tone deeper and fuller.